-Couples are straying away from the typical wedding cake and are instead spoiling guests with a range of sweets, most notably ice cream delicacies.
+Couples are straying away from the typical, traditional wedding cake and are instead spoiling guests with a range of sweets, most notably ice cream delicacies.

 With a nod toward choice and casual, newlyweds are opting to feed their guests from food trucks ranging from tacos to burgers.

 While the tradition of decorating with flowers isn’t fading, the arrangements chosen is ever-evolving.
-This year, couples are opting for whatever is in season and whatever is local.
+When it comes to American weddings, couples are opting for whatever is in season and whatever is local.
 Freshly plucked blossoms are preferred, with spiked flowers and fruiting vines sprinkled into more traditional bouquets.
 Many people are using food elements, such as coffee beans and aromatic herbs.
 Small fruits and vegetables are occasionally tossed in for an extra boost of color.
 Alternately, a money-saving option is to decorate bare branches with shiny jewels and crepe-paper flowers.

 Though going vintage is hardly new, it is still a trend going strong.
 Many couples incorporate family heirlooms into the decor, as well as antiques and old-world items.